How to Write a CV in 2023

 “Sophomore Biology student at John Hopkins University interested in applying to AstraZeneca’s Pharmaceutical’s bioinformatics internship.
 Participated in Harvard University’s Mechanistic Biology and Structural Bioinformatics summer internship program.
 Experienced analyzing single-cell proteomics and glycoproteomics using datasets.
 Proficient in software like Unipept and Integrated Genome Browser.”

-If you need extra help creating your CV summary or objective, remember that our Builder can suggest over a dozen content suggestions for this and all your CV sections by considering your desired job and years of experience.
+If you need extra help writing your CV summary or objective, try our CV Builder, which will suggest content customized to your desired job and years of experience.

 STEP 3